-With nine LSAT testing dates this year, it’s easy to wonder when to take the LSAT to maximize your study potential as well as chances of getting admitted into the top law school of your choice.
-The 2020 LSAT test dates have been announced by the LSAC (with quite a few changes) and we’re going to dive into which of these dates are the best time to take the LSAT:
+With so many LSAT testing dates this year, it’s easy to wonder when to take the LSAT to maximize your study potential as well as chances of getting admitted into the top law school of your choice.

 To tackle this question on when to take the LSAT, we’re going to list out the approximate testing months, which can vary depending on the year and when the dates fall, and some of the pros and cons of taking the LSAT on these test dates.
 Contrary to rumors you have probably heard about certain LSATs being more difficult than others, this is actually not the case.
 The most difficult part of the LSAT is actually preparing for it and choosing the best time to take the LSAT according to your own schedule.
 Read on if you want to know when to take the LSAT: